jenniephuong/Obsidian/CS3001 Advanced Topics/Advances in AI/Fine Tuning.md

 > adapting a model for a specific task or use case, using the broader knowledge gained from pre-training and honing it towards specific concepts

+models can be fully fine tuned
+- update all parameters

+or parameter-efficient fine tuned
+- updates only the most relevant parameters
+- allows for the fine-tuning to occur on lower spec hardware

+goal is to improve performance in specific use cases

 ![[Pasted image 20250224165902.png]]

 Pipeline steps